-Council may allow lesser backflow prevention measures where domestic sprinkler systems or small drencher (wall wetting sprinkler) systems are installed.
-This will be considered on a case by case basic and will require the submission of a hydraulic plan showing the location and type of backflow prevention.
+Council may allow lesser backflow prevention measures for domestic sprinkler systems or small drencher (wall wetting sprinkler) systems.
+This will be considered on a case by case basis and will require the submission of a hydraulic plan showing the location and type of backflow prevention.

-Please note that the reduction of pressure across a backflow prevention device needs to be taken into account during the hydraulic design phase of a project to ensure minimum pressure requirements are met for fire services.
+Please note that the reduction of pressure across a backflow prevention device needs to be considered during the hydraulic design phase of a project to ensure minimum pressure requirements are met for fire services.

-4.10 Standpipes
+4.1.9 Standpipes